WASHINGTON — U.S. consumers stepped up their spending on retail goods in September, a hopeful sign for the sluggish economy.

-Auto sales rose 3.6 percent to drive the overall increase.
-Still, excluding that category, sales gained a solid 0.6 percent.
+Auto sales rose 3.6 percent to drive the overall September increase.
+Still, excluding that category, sales increased a solid 0.6 percent.

-The government also revised the August figures to show a 0.3 percent increase, up from its initial report of no gain.
+The government also revised the August figures up to show a 0.3 percent increase after initially reporting no gain.

-Stocks rose after the release of the report, which is the government’s first look at consumer spending each month.
-The Dow Jones industrial average climbed 87 points in afternoon trading.
-Broader indexes also rose.
+Stock futures rose after the release of the report, which is the government’s first look at consumer spending each month.

 The increase “shows that households are not completely down and out,” said Paul Dales, senior U.S. economists for Capital Economics.
 Dales said the data correspond with an annual growth rate of 2 percent for consumer spending growth in the July-September quarter.

 Dales cautioned that weak hiring will likely prevent consumers from spending at this rate on a month-to-month basis.

 “Sales growth is unlikely to remain this strong,” he said.
 “So although a recession has become less likely, households still can’t be relied on to drag the US economy out of its continued malaise.”

 — Department stores sales increased 1.1 percent, a big turnaround from August when sales had fallen 0.5 percent.
 The drop was blamed in part on Hurricane Irene disrupting shopping along the East Coast.

 — A larger category of general merchandise stores, which includes big-chain retailers including Wal-Mart and Target, showed a 0.7 percent rise last month after no gain in August.

 — Specialty clothing stores sales rose 1.3 percent, after a 0.4 percent August drop.